detunized/blog/content/posts/0024-go-telegram-bot-3.md

 A side note on the error handling.
 I currently do not handle errors on purpose to not slow myself down.
 But I don't ignore them either.
 Like any self-respecting software engineer I panic when I receive an error.
 For some errors, like not being able to open the database on startup, it's totally fine to panic.
 But if there was an error with one of the messages, panic is not such a good choice.
 It's like shutting down the server when we should have just returned HTTP/404.

-Now, storing the incoming message in the database changes to this:
+Now, storing the incoming message in the database becomes this:

 ```golang
 func store(message *tgbotapi.Message, db *sqlitex.Pool) {